 The name Campanula persicifolia originates from Latin where campanulata means ‘bell shaped’ and persicifolia ‘leaves like the peach’.

 After bloom the seeds will develop.
-It spreads through the seeds but is not invasive.
+The peach-leaved bellflower spreads through the seeds.
+The seedlings are easily removed from unwanted places.
 I always cut the stems with the ripened seeds and throw them where I want the Campanula persicifolia to grow.
 They never let me down.